DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Trapdoor/backdoor**: hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes.
 Backdoors are code that allows those with knowledge of the backdoor to bypass authentication mechanisms

 - 8.1.1 Development methodologies (e.g. Agile, Waterfall, DevOps, DevSecOps)
-    - **Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating
+    - 📁**Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating
         - Agile development emphasizes:
             - the delivery of working software in short iterations, helping to get the software to market faster
             - reduced risk by frequently testing and providing feedback, helping to identify and resolve issues earlier in the development process